Different Types of CTAs and How to Use Them Effectively

 9. Feedback CTAs

 “We value your opinion!”
 Sounds familiar?
-Well, the s feedback CTAs are ideal business looking to improve their products, services, or overall customer experience.
+Well, these feedback CTAs are ideal for businesses looking to improve their products, services, or overall customer experience.

 They give you a direct line to the customer’s thoughts, feelings, and experiences.
 For example, “Share Your Thoughts” or “Take Our Quick Survey.”
 The key is to make the CTA easy and appealing for people to give feedback.